bitkarrot/lntools/README.md

 # lntools

 ## Purpose
-To generate *Unique* LNURLw withdraw links from LNbits.com using a csv spreadsheet.
+To generate *Unique* LNURLw withdraw links in bulk from LNbits.com using a csv spreadsheet.
+The Current LNURLw extension does not allow for creation of unique links in bulk, so this script addresses this feature.

 The spreadsheet would include the following: